High School Student Summer Research Fellowship

 - Sample of nomination questions (in case you are just curious)

 - Nominations Due: 11:59pm eastern time on January 7, 2020

 - Complete Applications Due: 11:59pm eastern time on February 4, 2020

 Teacher Recommendation Form

 - Decision notification letters are sent to applicants in March/April.
-Awards include room, full meal plan, and a stipend.
-Travel expenses are not included.
+Awards include a double occupancy dorm room, a weekly meal plan in our dining hall and a stipend.
+Travel is not included.

 - Dates are subject to change

 - Student Symposium: Friday, August 7, 2020 at MDI Biological Laboratory (family event)